yipu0v0/rock-paper-scissors/README.md

 A time window mechanism is needed to avoid locking bet money permenantly.

 ### One game for more players
 Currently the contract only support two-players schema.
-In reality, rock paper scissors game can be played by more than 2 people with multiple rounds.
+In reality, rock paper scissors game can be played by more than two people with multiple rounds.